terrysahaidak/react-native-gallery-toolkit/website/docs/scalable-image.md

 ### `outerGestureHandlerActive`

-a Reanimated shared value to indicate out gesture active state.
+A Reanimated shared value to indicate outer gesture is in active state.
+Can be used to disable gesture handlers.

 type | default | required
 ------ | ------ | ------